 Folded Size and Packability

-Instead of the telescoping mechanism used in traditional trekking poles, the Distance FLZ poles (and their fixed-length cousins, the Distance Z poles) separate into three segments that fold in a “Z” shape.
+Packability is the biggest advantage of Z-fold poles like the Distance Z and FLZ.
+Instead of a traditional telescoping mechanism, the Distance FLZ (and their fixed-length cousins, the Distance Z poles) separate into three segments that fold in a “Z” shape.
 The segments are joined by a flexible inner cord-like mechanism that Black Diamond calls a “speed cone.”
-It’s similar to the shock cord connecting tent pole segments, but more durable and with a shaped outer surface that guides the segments into place automatically when tension is applied.
+It’s similar to the shock cord connecting tent pole segments, but more durable and with a shaped outer surface to guide the segments into place as tension is applied.

 The Black Diamond Distance Carbon FLZ poles are extremely light, especially considering their full-featured design.
 A pair weighs between 11 – 13 ounces depending on the size.
 This is roughly 1.8 ounces heavier than the non-adjustable Black Diamond Distance Carbon Z, and 2.8 ounces lighter than the aluminum Distance FLZ.

 We all know weight is important for the stuff on our backs, but why does it matter for hiking poles?
 A few reasons:

 Stashing poles: For some types of hiking it’s useful to stash our poles on our packs.
 Thru hikers sometimes stash poles during a long road walk, and peak baggers may stash them when scrambling requires use of hands.
 Ultrarunners might use poles to power hike a climb and then stash them to run the descent.

 Hand and arm fatigue: Especially if hiking long days, a heavy pole can cause hand and arm fatigue.
 They’re not that heavy, but eventually the many small movements add up.